Vrnika-Jain/ML-Algos/README.md

 1. Gradient Descent Optimization: Utilizes gradient descent to minimize the cost function.
 2. L2 Regularization: Includes an L2 penalty term controlled by the alpha parameter.

+## Elastic Net Regression
+Elastic Net is a regularized regression method that linearly combines the L1 and L2 penalties of the Lasso and Ridge methods.
+It is particularly useful when there are multiple features that are correlated with each other, which are common in high-dimensional datasets.
+### Implementation
+The Elastic Net Regression is computed using Gradient Descent using and continuously updating the current weights and bias.

 # Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.